 - the use of anonymized data across banks for model development

-- bank-specific enhancements giving every bank a tailored model
+- bank-specific enhancements, providing each bank a tailored model

-- sensitive client data is never mixed with other data and it remains securely held in the bank’s environment
+- sensitive client data is never mixed with other data, remaining securely held in the bank’s environment

-In this way banks and wealth managers can learn from not only their own data, but also across industry datasets and deliver their clients a better, more tailored, set of recommendations.
-Their clients get better service and save valuable time and effort.
+In this way, banks and wealth managers can learn from not only their own data, but also across industry datasets and deliver their clients a better, more tailored, set of recommendations.
+Their clients get better personalized service and more relevant investment proposals.

 We are excited about our clients using this approach for the recommendation engine and believe that the large financial client base of Avaloq puts it in an exceptional position to utilize distributed learning to its fullest potential to provide solutions to banks and wealth managers.